-Using the software to structure the data is important.
-A range of variables is available in the software for a transaction.
+Using the data analytics software to structure the data is important.
+A range of variables is available for a transaction.
 For example: amount, account, user, timing, document.
-Using the software to structure the data in the most appropriate way is important.
+Using the data analytics software to structure the data in the most appropriate way is important.
 For example, finding high risk transactions using the Heat Map or large transactions using the Detect module.
 Solutions in terms of appropriate audit procedures then need to be devised.

-Structuring the problem may require drawing together information provided in the scenario with data and visualisations provided in the software to ensure they present a consistent story in developing a solution.
+Structuring the problem may require drawing together information provided in the scenario with data and visualisations provided in the data analytics software to ensure they present a consistent story in developing a solution.